driftingtides/hyvr/_sources/more.txt

 * Extensions in ``C`` programming language to speed up bottlenecks in simulations, particularly in ``hyvr.scale_rotate``, ``hyvr.reindex``, and ``hyvr.planepoint``.
 * Some level of conditioning, or improved interfacing with multiple-point geostatistical packages.
-* Interaction of channels, as well as more complex/realisitic configurations of channel deposits (e.g. point bars).
+* Interaction of extruded parabolas, as well as more complex/realisitic configurations of channel deposits (e.g. point bars).
 * Utilities for deriving HyVR simulation parameters from transitional probability geostatistics.
 * Simulation of chemofacies.